-The range hood vent draws cooking odors and airborne grease particles into the filtration grid and recirculates the air or vents it to the outside of the coach depending on model.
+The range hood vent allows you to exhaust cooking odors and gas fumes to the outside of the coach and to supplement fresh air ventilation.
 A light on the underside of the hood provides better illumination for food preparation.
 See the manufacturer's information for instructions on replacement of light bulbs and grease filter elements.